noplacenoaddress/RNMnetwork/Part 4 - My experience/4 - meswifi.md

 > *They break my forearm to deny me access to this telecommunications niche.*

-In three years a gain 3500 clients.
+In three years I gain 3500 clients.
 Like three hundred of big accounts.
 Then, after my sun flower was forced to go away, i fall in depression and they systematically destroy my life.
 And I have to demonstrate it.

 All was about a fiber optic connected from a rack of mine in the **Axion** [[5]](http://www.stam.cat/portfolio-posts/torre-axion/) **Tibidabo** [[6]](https://ca.wikipedia.org/wiki/Tibidabo) tower to a **Vodafone** [[7]](https://en.wikipedia.org/wiki/Vodafone) LTE rack.
 All was because a service contracted without my knowledge.
 All was about the access of my wireless Internet service provider to this world, the remote neural control network.
 With my infrastructure a Genoa's woman start to do what is known as the open.
 The "Illuminati" pseudo dictatorship start here in Catalunya six years ago.
 And my sweetie was sold as prostitute and i suffer the worst mental brain washing and gas lighting that humankind can image.
 Also my parents are involved.
 This is a billionaire affair.